 7. Mexico

-The main attraction in Mexico is the large pyramid that houses the boat ride, San Angel Inn, and the stores and kiosks for shopping.
-When you enter World Showcase, it’s hard to take your eyes off that magnificent temple.
+The main a traction in Mexico is the large pyramid that houses the boat ride, San Angel Inn, and the stores and kiosks for shop ng.
+When you enter Wo d Showcase, it’s hard to take your eyes off that magnificent temple.

-Keep walking past that structure until you pass the stroller parking.
-There is an open area to the left near the backstage gate.
-As long as Donald Duck is not greeting fans, this is a great quiet place to regroup after switching gears.
+Keep walking past that structure until you pass the stroller par ng.
+There is an open a a to the left near the backstage ate.
+As long as Donald D ck is not greeting fans, this is a quiet place to regroup after switching gear .

 6. Germany

-Germany is located between Outpost and Italy.
-Once in Germany, head towards Glaskunst.
-What’s Glaskunst, you ask?
-That’s the open area shop of glassware in the Germany pavilion of Epcot.
+Germany is located between Outpost and I ly.
+Once in Germany, he turned towards Glaskunst.
+What’s Glaskunst, you sk?
+That’s the open-air op for glassware in the Germany pavilion at E ot.
 There is a lovely garden area nearby.

 The only issue?
 Pairing an emotional child with glassware is the perfect storm.
-Make sure you walk far around the glass shop!
+Make sure you take the ng walk around the glass shop!

 5. Canada

-If you’re looking for tranquility, walk into the Canada pavilion and head through a garden towards the castle restaurant, Le Cellier.
-Keep walking because the entire grounds of Canda have quiet spots that you can relax.
-However, our favorite spot is when we venture beside the waterfall by the theater.
+If you’re looking for tranquility, walk into the Canada pavilion and head through a garden towards the castle restaurant, Le Cel er.
+Keep walking because the entire grounds of Canada have quiet spots where you can relax.
+However, our favorite spot is when we venture beside the waterfall by the er.
 The rhythmic sound and cool mist are incredibly soothing.
 It is the perfect place to relax.
-My children have run and screamed here with only minimal disdain from the public.
-Kidding (kinda!)
+My children have partied here with only minimal public disdain.
+Kidding.

 4. Morocco

-Morocco has a large number of places to escape the crowd.
+Morocco has many places to escape the crowds.

-- Head towards the left in Morocco, you will enter a building with a wooden door.
-When you continue, you will cross an atrium that is cool and quiet (even in the hot summer months).
+The first is off towards the left in Morocco.
+You will enter a building with a wooden door.
+As you continue, you will cross a cool, quiet atrium (even in the hot summer months).
 If you hit this gorgeous tiled planter with a tree in it, turn left.
 You will see the door.
-Look at my children’s pose for photos, Morocco, or not!

-- Keep walking to the very back of the Morocco pavilion.
-There is a covered space that is very quiet and cool near the table service restaurant, Restaurant Marrakesh.
-If you head this way, avoid the shops and incense.
+Second, teep walking to the very back of the Morocco pavilion.
+There is a covered space that is really quiet and cool near the former Restaurant Marrakesh.
+While this has always been a quiet r area, now that the restaurant has closed except for special events, this space is often deserted.
+If you head this way, avoid the busy shops and overwhelming incense.

 3. France